-Rock and Water is the psycho-physical program being taught to students from Kindergarten to Year 6 at St Columba Anglican School.
-The program is considered ‘psycho-physical’ in the sense that students learn about their own mental and emotional reactions through engaging in physical activity.
+Rock and Water is the psycho-physical program taught to students from Kindergarten to Year 6 at St Columba Anglican School.
+The program is considered ‘psycho-physical’ because students learn about their own mental and emotional reactions through engaging in physical activity.

 One of the key concepts taught in Rock and Water is ‘ground, centre, focus’ and ‘stand strong’.
-These concepts teach students to gain control of their emotions through applying a breathing technique.
-Students come to understand that when one has control of their emotions, they are able to think clearly and make the most logical decisions.
-Students learn that by applying the breathing technique (ground, centre, focus), they are able to ‘stand strong’.
-Students practice this each day in their classes, so that they can apply it when necessary.
+These concepts teach students to control their emotions by applying a breathing technique.
+Students understand that when one has control of their emotions, they can think clearly and make the most logical decisions.
+Students learn that they can 'stand strong' by applying the breathing technique (ground, centre, focus).
+Students practice this each day in their classes so that they can apply it when necessary.

 Many benefits will be enabled by training and retraining students in Rock and Water.
 These benefits should include: students will have an increased self-confidence and self-control, students will be more aware of the impact their actions and inactions have on those around them and teachers and students will have a common language to use when dealing with behaviour issues.